 This beautiful area is close to Maebashi City, and around 2.5 hours from Tokyo by car.
 Mt.
 Akagi is a group of mountains around Lake Onuma, a beautiful caldera lake.
 The southern end of Lake Onuma is an ideal base for exploring, with facilities including a car park, several restaurants, and boat rental.
 You can access the area by car, or by bus from Maebashi Station.

-A hiking trail loops from Lake Onuma to the summit of Mt.
-Kurobi (1,828 m), the highest peak in the Akagi mountain range, along the ridgeline to Mt.
-Koma (1,685 m), and back to the lakeside.
-Many hikers visit Akagi-jinja Shrine on the shore, before starting their climb.
+A hiking loop trail starts from Lake Onuma, and includes the summit of Mt.
+Kurobi (1,828 m), the highest peak in the Akagi mountain range.
+Following along the ridgeline to Mt.
+Komagatake (1,685 m) takes you back to the lakeside.
 The trail up to Mt.
-Kurobi can be a little steep and rocky, and it is safer to ascend than descend, so following the trail in this direction is recommended.
-The summit is cool and refreshing in summer, and rich with autumn colors in fall.
+Kurobi can be a little steep and rocky, so asending is safer than descending and following the trail in a loop is recommended.
+The summit of Mt.
+Kurobi is cool and refreshing in summer, and rich with autumn colors in fall.
 Descending from Mt.
-Koma, the trail takes you through Kakumanbuchi Marsh, where alpine plants bloom.
+Komagatake, the trail takes you through Kakumanbuchi Marsh, where alpine plants bloom.
 In summer, you can see azaleas, and daylilies around the marsh.
+Many hikers visit Akagi-jinja Shrine on the shore, before starting their climb.
 For a less-challenging activity, you can walk around the shore of Lake Onuma or rent a paddleboat and enjoy the water.
 Around the middle of the mountain, Akagi Onsen Area has five inns where you can stay, relax and soak in the onsen waters while enjoying the fresh air and scenery.
 There are also excellent accommodation options nearby in Maebashi.

 Tucked away in Joshin'etsukogen National Park at the upper stream of the Shima River, Shima Onsen is a serene escape from the stresses of daily life.
-There are 35 traditional inns along charming streets, and 25 inns with onsen baths that can be reserved for private use.
+There are 35 traditional inns along charming streets, 25 of which offer private onsen baths which can be reserved by guests.
 Shima Onsen is surrounded by nature, with forested mountains, waterfalls, and crystal clear lakes.
 The color of the Shima River, Lake Okushima and Lake Shima is an extraordinary cobalt blue, known locally as “Shima Blue.”
 Just looking at the blue water calms the senses.
 Stroll around the lake and find a shady spot to relax, or glide across the water in a canoe or stand-up paddleboard (SUP).
 You can enjoy guided experiences on the water at Lake Shima and Lake Okushima, with advanced reservation.
 You can also rent bicycles from Shima Onsen Association to explore the area, riding along quiet, tree-lined roads and stopping along the way to enjoy the free foot baths (ashiyu).